walid3271/Romero-ChatBot/README.md

 streamlit run bdCalling.py (run interface)

-The response takes much time because of using a free API token and using only CPU power for similarity search.
+Note: The response takes much time because of using a free API token and using only CPU power for similarity search.